rhasspy/rhasspy/docs/text-to-speech.md

 Before using WaveNet, you must set up a Google cloud account and [generate a JSON credentials file](https://cloud.google.com/text-to-speech/docs/reference/libraries#setting_up_authentication).
 Save the JSON credentials file to wherever `wavenet.credentials_json` points to in your profile directory.
 You may also need to visit your Google cloud account settings and enable the text-to-speech API.

 WAV files of each sentence are cached in `wavenet.cache_dir` in your profile directory.
 Sentences are cached based on their text and the `gender`, `voice`, `language_code`, and `sample_rate` of the `wavenet` system.
 Changing any of these things will require using the Google API.

-If there are problems using the Google API (e.g., your internet connection fails), Rhasspy will switch over to the text to speech system given in `wavenet.fallback_tts`.
-The settings for the fallback system will be loaded from your profile as expected.

 Contributed by [Romkabouter](https://github.com/Romkabouter).